John Dickinson: Early life and education

+Personal life

-On July 19, 1770, Dickinson married Mary Norris, known as Polly, a prominent and well educated thirty-year-old woman in Philadelphia with a substantial holding of real estate and personal property (including a 1,500 volume library, one of the largest in the colonies at the time) who had been operating her family's estate, Fair Hill, for several years by herself or with her sister.
+On July 19, 1770, Dickinson married Mary Norris, known as Polly, a prominent and well educated 30-year-old woman in Philadelphia with a substantial holding of real estate and personal property, including a 1,500-volume library, one of the largest in the colonies at the time, who had been operating her family's estate, Fair Hill, for several years by herself with some support from her sister.
 She was the daughter of wealthy Philadelphia Quaker and Speaker of the Pennsylvania General Assembly Isaac Norris and Sarah Logan, the daughter of James Logan.
 She was also cousin to the Quaker poet Hannah Griffitts.
 Dickinson and Norris had five children, but only two survived to adulthood: Sarah Norris "Sally" Dickinson and Maria Mary Dickinson.
 Dickinson never formally joined the Quaker Meeting because, as he explained, he believed in the "lawfulness of defensive war".
 He and Norris were married in a civil ceremony.

-In Philadelphia, they lived at Fair Hill near Germantown, which they modernized through their combined wealth.
-Meanwhile, he built an elegant mansion on Chestnut Street but never lived there as it was confiscated and turned into a hospital during his 1776–77 absence in Delaware.
-It then became the residence of the French ambassador and still later the home of his brother, Philemon Dickinson.
-Fair Hill was burned by the British during the Battle of Germantown.
-While in Philadelphia as state president, he lived at the confiscated mansion of Joseph Galloway at Sixth and Market Streets, now established as the State Presidential Mansion.
+In Philadelphia, they lived at Fair Hill near the present-day Germantown neighborhood in Philadelphia, which they modernized through their combined wealth.
+Meanwhile, Dickinson built an elegant mansion on Chestnut Street, but never lived there because the mansion was confiscated and turned into a hospital during his 1776–77 absence in Delaware.
+It then became the residence of the French ambassador and then the residence of Dickinson's brother, Philemon Dickinson.
+On October 4, 1777, Fair Hill was burned by the British during the Battle of Germantown.
+While in Philadelphia as state president, Dickinson lived at the confiscated mansion of Joseph Galloway at Sixth and Market Streets, which is now the State Presidential Mansion.

-Dickinson lived at Poplar Hall for extended periods only in 1776–77 and 1781–82.
-In August 1781, it was sacked by Loyalists and was badly burned in 1804.
-This home is now owned by the state of Delaware and is open to the public.
-After his service as president of Pennsylvania, he returned to live in Wilmington, Delaware, in 1785 and built a mansion at the northwest corner of 8th and Market Streets.
+Dickinson lived at Poplar Hall for extended periods from 1776 to 1777 and from 1781 to 1782.
+In August 1781, Poplar Hall was sacked by Loyalists and was badly burned in 1804.
+It is now owned by the state of Delaware and is open to the public.
+In 1785, following his service as president of Pennsylvania, Dickinson lived in Wilmington, Delaware, and built a mansion at the northwest corner of 8th and Market Streets in Center City Philadelphia.

+Career

+In 1767 and 1768, in protest to the Townshend Acts, Dickinson published Letters from a Farmer in Pennsylvania, which were first published in the Pennsylvania Chronicle.
+Dickinson's letters were reprinted by numerous other newspapers, and they emerged among the most influential American political documents prior to the American Revolution.
+Dickinson argued that the British Parliament had the right to regulate commerce but lacked the right to levy duties for revenue.
+Dickinson further warned that if the colonies acquiesced to the Townshend Acts, Parliament would lay further taxes on the colonies in the future.
+After publishing these letters, he was elected in 1768 to the American Philosophical Society as a member.